What does Calum mean?

 Displayed below is the baby name popularity of Calum for boys.
 Calum reached its apex rank of #44 in Ireland in the year 2006, but is not found in the list at the moment.
 (2013 Birth Statistics)

-Below is a charted comparison of the usage of the boy name Calum and related names.
 Prominent alternative forms of Calum ranked in the Top 1000 are Callum (#729 a year ago), Colm, Malcolm (#442) and Malcom.
-Usage of this boy name reached its peak in the year 1992 and is almost as widespread today, but with the versions Malcolm and Malcom becoming less trendy.
+Usage of these boy names reached its peak in 1992 (usage of 0.2054%) and is almost as widespread today (usage 0.1658%, down 19.3%), but with the versions Malcolm and Malcom becoming less trendy.
 Callum (#729) is the most chic boy name here.
+Below is a charted comparison of the usage of the boy name Calum and related names.
 (2014 Birth Statistics)